malamalca/ar_library/README.md

-# AR_Library
+# AR Library

 ARCHICAD Library of GDL objects

-## What is AR_Library

-AR_Library is a collection of ARCHICAD objects that are used in real world.
+## Objects Summary
+Objects are organized in subfolders by their intent.

+## "2D" Folder